Augusta mask mandate staying on

 “If we’re in our little cubicles we have all the protections enclosing us therefore you can really take them off.” said Commissioner Dennis Williams.

-As city leaders considering not taking off the mask mandate until after the end of the year In Augusta George Eskola WJBF NewsChannel 6.
+As city leaders considering not taking off the mask mandate until after the end of the year.

 John Clarke, who chairs the commission Public Safety Committee, says he plans to discuss the mask mandate at the next commission meeting, November 30th.